 News: 05 / 29 / 21

-Work has continued to progress on a church in Missouri City, TX.
+Work has continued to progress on a church near Houston.
 This third design request includes figural work and extensive kiln fired painting.
 The previous two had a fair amount of small design accents, yet this particular image based on a Carl Heinrich Bloch painting from the late 1800s required a good bit more layering to achieve the look the congregation desired.
 Here are some progress pictures on the light table.

 News: 2 / 21 / 21